pixelhypercube/pixelhypercube/README.md

 <h1 align="center">👋 Hi!
 I'm Kai Jie (张凯杰) 👋</h1>

-I'm currently a student from Singapore who is currently studying in Singapore Polytechnic with passion in computers and is curious about the vast depths of IT.
+I'm currently a student from Singapore who is currently studying at Singapore Polytechnic with a passion for computers and is curious about vast depths of IT.
 I'm also known as <strong>KJ</strong> (for short) or <strong>PixelHyperCube</strong> (my gaming name)! 😉

 #### Where am I studying?